Lala Kent Reportedly Believes 50 Cent Was ‘Completely Out Of Line’ When He Labeled Her A ‘Drunk’ On Instagram

-Lala Kent is happy about 50 Cent’s recent Instagram rant against her.
+Lala Kent is not happy about 50 Cent’s recent Instagram rant against her.

 According to a report from Hollywood Life on September 17, the Vanderpump Rules star believes the rapper was “completely out of line” when he slammed her as a “drunk” in response to her comments about him on last Thursday’s Watch What Happens Live.